 3. Lack of Creativity

 Classic toys like shape sorters, pull-along toys, and busy boards are similar.
-They are fantastic for briefly entertaining certain skills but will not hold your toddler's attention like mud, water, flour, paint, bubble wrap, wooden blocks, or stacking cups.
+They are fantastic for briefly entertaining specific skills, but will not hold your toddler's attention like mud, water, flour, paint, bubble wrap, wooden blocks, or stacking cups.

-These toys (and normal life things) encourage open-ended play (i.e., creative play).
-The only boundaries are parental rules and your little one's imagination!
+These toys (and everyday life things) encourage open-ended play (i.e., creative play).
+The only boundaries are your parental rules and your little one's imagination!

 Sure, this can seem limiting to some, but you'll be amazed at how many hours of fun toddlers get from a pile of dirt and a trowel compared to the newest toddler STEM toy.
 Open-ended toys are critical to keeping your little one engaged!